 3. Be objective.

-So, you’ve given clear instructions, you have listened carefully, and now you’re giving some feedback and want to be careful on how you do this.
+So, you’ve given clear instructions, you have listened carefully, and now you’re giving some feedback and want to be careful about how you do this.
 Look, you are dealing with a human being, so it’s the same for in-house team members and offshore team members.
 Some people have really thick skin, other people don’t, and especially when you are dealing with a new team member who is virtual, there are some nerves and there’s some ‘am I going to do a good job?’… so, try to be patient when you’re giving that feedback which can help if you implement number four, which is:

 4. Make them a part of your team.

-When you include your virtual staff member in your daily huddles in the morning or team meetings, bring a camera, set up a TV, among other things that make them feel a part of the team, it really helps to build trust and establish loyalty.
-Also, it shows that this is not just someone you’re going to get projects to when you don’t care about them; you want them to be a part of your team and a part of your culture.
+When you include your virtual staff member in your daily huddles in the morning or team meetings, bring a camera, and set up a TV, among other things that make them feel a part of the team, it really helps to build trust and establish loyalty.
+Also, it shows that this is not just someone you’re going to get projects to when you don’t care about them; you want them to be a part of your team and part of your culture.

 5. Take responsibility.

 I’m not going to hold back and that’s OK because we’re all different, but you need to take responsibility.
-One of my favorite quotes by Tony Robbins is “There’s no such thing as a bad team, only a bad leader”.
+One of my favorite quotes by Tony Robbins is, “There’s no such thing as a bad team, only a bad leader”.
 If you have recruited a bunch of people and failed to train, failed to onboard, failed to develop, then it’s really easy to say they’re all terrible and that it’s not your fault.
-You better take a step back and train your team the way you want to help build my company culture.
+You better take a step back and train your team the way you want to help build your company culture.
 Remember to always be the type of person that others want to work for.
-Of course some people don’t cut it and, yes, you fire them and you move on, but you don’t need to say that virtual doesn’t work for you if you have only tried it once.
-Maybe you didn’t give great feedback or take the time to to onboard the team by working with somebody like Kristen David to learn how to do it the right way.
+Of course, some people don’t cut it, and, yes, you fire them and move on, but you don’t need to say that virtual doesn’t work for you if you have only tried it once.
+Maybe you didn’t give great feedback or take the time to onboard the team by working with somebody like Kristen David to learn how to do it the right way.

 6. Be Cognizant of Cultural Differences.

 We’ve all made this mistake but I’ll give you a specific example we have found in a specific country.
 I don’t like to paint a broad brush and I don’t want to stereotype, but there are cultural differences that we need to be aware of, not only religious holidays, but in some parts of the world the education system trains them to be creative and in other parts of the world they’re taught to just do the checklist: they do exactly what they’re told to do, don’t take any initiative and we’ve read that in books and then we found out about it ourselves.
 So you have to have this clear when you’re hiring.
-Do you want someone who is creative and is going to think for themselves or do you want a box checker?
-And both are very valuable, by the way just, just make sure you know which one you’re dealing with.
+Do you want someone who is creative and is going to think for themselves, or do you want a box checker?
+And both are very valuable, by the way, just make sure you know which one you’re dealing with.

 7. Teach Them to Propose solutions.

 Last but not least — and, by the way, these tips are not only for virtual assistants, but you can use these also with your in-house employees —, one thing we’d really like to develop is to teach your virtual staff member to propose solutions.
-When you say “we’ll try this, try that”, try to take a step back and ask them ‘how do you think we should handle this problem?’ and you’ll be amazed at somebody across the world, working through a camera, sharing with you all of the cool things that they can come up with.
-Maybe not all of them will work, but some of them are very good and you may think ‘wait a minute, I would have never thought about that, that’s great!
+When you say, “we’ll try this, try that,” try to take a step back and ask them ‘how do you think we should handle this problem?’ and you’ll be amazed at somebody across the world, working through a camera, sharing with you all of the cool things that they can come up with.
+Maybe not all of them will work, but some of them are very good, and you may think, ‘wait a minute, I would have never thought about that, that’s great!
 We’re going to implement that!’.
 And, again, you’re building trust and boosting engagement and loyalty by showing that you care and you listen.
 Sometimes just giving them something that they helped to implement really builds bridges and goes a long way.